mcci-catena/Catena-Sketches/README.md

 This is the Tzu Chi University / Asolar Hualian research farm project sketch, upgraded for use with the Catena 4450.
 It uses the integrated FRAM for provisioning, auto-detects the attached sensors, and transmits data in format 0x15.

+#### catena4450m102_waterlevel

+This application is used by Auroville for monitring well water depth.

 #### catena4460_aqi

 This sketch collects and transmits air-quality information using the Bosch BME680 sensor on the MCCI Catena 4460.
 It transmits data in format 0x17.

+#### catena4460_bsec_ulp

+This sketch uses the official (but closed source) library from Bosch Sensortec for the BME680 sensor on the Catena 4460.
+It also transmits data in format 0x17.

 #### catena4410_sensor1